 The place was very small, and it was VERY nasty!
-My mother was a clean person, almost obsessive with her cleanliness, so we spent an entire day scrubbing floors and cleaning everything possible.
+My mother was a clean person, almost obsessive about her cleanliness.
+We spent an entire day scrubbing floors and cleaning everything possible.

 This is one of those instances where all you can do is smile and try to make the best of a horrible situation.

 We ended up living there for at least a year, maybe a little more.
 I did not want to ride the bus to and from that house, so if I did ride the bus, I walked to another stop.
-I sometimes walked to and from school altogether, even though it was over two and half miles away.
-The students at the high school I attended were very judgmental.
+I walked to and from school altogether sometimes, even though it was over two and a half miles away.
+The students at my high school were very judgmental.

 Mom’s drinking increased, probably due in part to the increased stress.
 She also started selling her prescription medication to make ends meet.
 There were a lot of unsavory characters coming by on a regular basis.

 One of which used to come stay on our couch quite often.
 He was usually so out of it that you could barely understand him.
-One night when he stayed with us, I awoke to a loud banging on the living room wall, of which my bedroom was on the other side.
-I frantically got up and opened the bedroom door to find him vigorously humping the living room wall!
+One night when he stayed with us, I awoke to a loud banging on the living room wall, on the other side of my bedroom.
+I opened the bedroom door to find him vigorously humping the living room wall!

 Another lovely situation to be in as a young girl.

 On another night, I again woke up to loud banging on the side of the trailer.
 Someone was walking up and down the trailer beating on it and yelling at the top of their lungs to let them in.
-I first thought it must be one of my mom’s crazy friends, so I opened the door.
+I thought it was one of my mom’s crazy friends, so I opened the door.

 That was not smart!
-Luckily the man was several feet away, because I did not recognize him, and barely got the door closed before he got back to it and started twisting the door handle again.
+Luckily the man was several feet away as I did not recognize him.
+I barely got the door closed before he got back to it and started twisting the door handle again.

-I was frightened!
-I went and woke up my mother (who had slept through the entire incident), and the guy she was dating got up, went outside, and made the man leave.
+Frightened, I woke up my mother (who had slept through the entire incident), and the guy she was dating got up.
+He went outside and made the man leave.